HIM 184 : Pathophysiology and Pharmacology

 2. Identify diagnostic tests and procedures.

-3. Explain common therapies including pharmacology.
+3. Explain common therapies including pharmacotherapy.

 4. Identify common surgical procedures and approaches.